leilafouda/leilafouda/README.md

 ### 👋 Hi there I'm Dr Leila Fouda
-- 🔭 I’m currently working on examining how Dynamic Shipping Zones protect North Atlantic Right Whales.
+- 🔭 I’m currently researching how dynamic management practices protect North Atlantic Right Whales.
 - 👩‍🎓 I have a background in animal movement and foraging ecology.
 - 🐢 My PhD focused on loggerhead sea turtle feeding, fitness, and movement using stable isotopes, accelerometers, GPS tags, mtDNA, and hatchling fitness tests.
 - ⚡ Fun fact: I have flown in a C-130 Hercules!